 Additionally, to measure this accurately, the dedicated resources may need to spend significant time with engineers ensuring proper data hygiene.
 Organizations that have been able to accurately track Allocation manually are diligent about keeping records and tagging the work to the appropriate categories in issue tracking systems such as Jira.
 Some organizations even have engineers or their managers fill out time cards which is often not received well by teams.
 These practices must be built into the engineering process so that the person(s) responsible for the data aggregation and visualization can be assured high data quality.
 Organizations looking to track Allocation for the first time manually often face roadblocks and inaccuracies stemming from integrating this tracking into current workflows.

-Automated through an Engineering Management Platform
+Automate measurement with an Engineering Management Platform

 An EMP analyzes data from the tools your team already uses, without manual inputs or changes to your workflows.
 It then pulls together, cleans, normalizes, and links data from disparate sources.
-The EMP algorithms then decides what work signals represent meaningful efforts by engineers.
+The EMP algorithms then decide what work signals represent meaningful efforts by engineers.
 These algorithms associate activity performed in your SCM with heuristic workflow data in Jira and other contextual data to accurately reconstruct the work effort of each team member.
 The upshot is that this information ends up being more accurate, and can be accessed and pulled much quicker than the manual process without interrupting any of the workflows of software engineers.

 With the introduction of EMPs, Allocation is now easily measurable by engineering leaders everywhere.
 Allocation can (and should be) the foundation for all other strategic decisions that engineering leaders make.
 This metric, along with the others we at Jellyfish recommend engineering leaders measure, can help engineering leaders make data-driven strategic decisions.
 For more information about Allocation and the other metrics we recommend measuring, check out our 10 KPIs Technical Leaders Should Know blog series.